Joel-Boardman/connex-one-express/README.md

 git clone <SSH_KEY>
 ```
 # Setting up the project
-Once you have downloaded the project, you need to run NPM to download all the required packages the project requires.
+Once you have downloaded the project, you need to run NPM to download all the required packages for the project.
 <br/>
 To do so, go back to the terminal and move to the project directory and run the command:
 ```
 npm i
 ```
-Once the download is complete add a .env file to the root of the directory, this is where we will add the server port and the domains for both the frontend application and backend.
+Once the download is complete add a '.env' file to the root of the directory, this is where we will add the server port and the domains for both the frontend application and backend.
 <br>
 The env variables are called:
 ```